artemave/REST-assured/README.markdown

     bash$ gem install sqlite3 # or mysql

 If using mysql, rest-assured expects database 'rest\_assured' to be accessible by user 'root' with no password.
-Those are defaults and can be changed from command.
+Those are defaults and can be changed with cli options.

 Then install gem and run: